Strategic Planning Workshop: Genomics in Medicine & Health

 To integrate genomics into routine medical practice in a way that prevents disease and improves the health of all members of a diverse community by engaging patients, their families, and the entire healthcare team in genomic health care.

 There are a great many hurdles between current practice and this vision, and the themes below represent our understanding of these hurdles and how research can overcome them.
 Each theme may have multiple interpretations.
-Tell us what you think needs to be done to make this vision happen.

 - Create systems to integrate genomics into everyday clinical and public health practice.